pavel-2020/devextreme-documentation/api-reference/50 Common/utils/ui/dxOverlay/baseZIndex(zIndex).md

 The z-index value.

 ---
 The z-index of all overlay UI components located on a page is calculated based on the value passed to this method.
-Since an overlay widget is added, its z-index is increased by one relative to a previously added overlay widget.
+Since an overlay UI component is added, its z-index is increased by one relative to a previously added overlay widget.

 The following example demonstrates how to call the method.